Ricky Hatton: Hatton vs. Pacquiao

-Final comeback at welterweight
+Comeback at welterweight

 Hatton vs. Senchenko

 On 14 September 2012, Hatton confirmed he would return to professional boxing with a fight against an unnamed opponent scheduled to take place in November that year.
 Tickets for the comeback sold out in two days, before the opponent or undercard were announced.
 His opponent was later revealed to be Vyacheslav Senchenko.
-Having reached a maximum weight of nearly 15 stone (95 kg), in the months leading up to his comeback, Hatton's bodyweight decreased by nearly half his fighting weight.
+Having reached a maximum weight of nearly 15 stone (95 kg), in the months leading up to his comeback, Hatton underwent a significant weight transformation.
+He reduced his weight from 15 stone 6 pounds (approximately 98 kg) to 10 stone 7 pounds (67 kg) to meet the welterweight limit for his fight.

 Hatton started the fight the stronger of the pair, but did not time his shots well.
 Senchenko used his superior reach to land jabs, and gained the upper hand as the fight progressed.
 In the ninth round, a left hook to the body sent Hatton to the floor.
 Knocked down by the type of punch previously viewed as his own signature, Hatton was counted out by the referee.
 It was the third time Hatton had been stopped, taking his overall record to 45 wins and 3 defeats.
 He announced his final retirement from the ring immediately afterwards, saying "I needed one more fight to see if I had still got it – and I haven't.
 I found out tonight it isn't there no more."

+Planned final comeback

+On 6 July 2025, Hatton announced that he was coming out of retirement at the age of 46.
+The fight was to take place in Dubai, United Arab Emirates on 2 December 2025 against 46-year-old Eisa Al Dah (8–3, 4 KOs).
+Speaking on the comeback, Hatton said: "I'm very much looking forward to it myself.
+What you're trying to do there for boxing in Dubai is fantastic.
+Hopefully this will be a spinoff for more events for you to have over there and hopefully we can get the ball rolling with a bang."
+The fight was announced via a virtual face-off, as Hatton was unable to travel due to injury.
+Al Dah, who was also the promoter, had not fought since 2021, when he was stopped by Mexican journeyman Pedro Delgado in the first round.